TMC leader Santanu Sen suspended from RS for rest of Monsoon Session

-TMC leader Santanu Sen was suspended from the Rajya Sabha for the rest of the Monsoon Session on Friday for disrupting the proceedings of the House on Thursday.
+Trinamool Congress MP Santanu Sen, who tore papers of IT Minister Ashwini Vaishnaw, was suspended from Rajya Sabha for the remaining part of the Monsoon Session on Friday.

-Sen had snatched the papers from IT Minister Ashwini Vaishnaw on Thursday as the latter began talking about the Pegasus row.
+Sen on Thursday snatched and tore the statement on Pegasus which Vaishnaw was reading.

 Get all the updates of the Monsoon Session here